czequeira/bitterify/README.md

 > if your app isn't bitter enough try **bitterify** it

+**Bitterify** proposes a way to develop frontend applications without using tag syntax such as jsx, xml or html, instead we suggest using functions that generate the components dynamically

-this framework is made from scratch with typescript and we sugest the use of typescript but if you want you can use javascrpit.
+This framework is made from scratch with typescript and we sugest the use of typescript but if you want you can use javascrpit.

+## Getting started

-## Installation
+### Installation

 First install the bitterify package